Mohanavadivel-git/caasworkshop/lessons/07-buildintro.md

 ## BuildConfig Overview

-`BuildConfigs` are an Openshift specific object that allow the building of container images within the cluster.
+`BuildConfigs` are an OpenShift specific object that allow the building of container images within the cluster.
 There are various ways of setting up `BuildConfig` configurations, inputs, outputs, strategies, etc. of which we will review a few.
-See the [Openshift DevGuide](https://docs.openshift.com/container-platform/4.1/builds/understanding-buildconfigs.html) for more information on `BuildConfigs`.
+See the [OpenShift DevGuide](https://docs.openshift.com/container-platform/4.3/builds/understanding-buildconfigs.html) for more information on `BuildConfigs`.

 ### Inputs